We help with problems with the Jobcenter and social benefits

 Where and how can I apply for social benefits?

-People who are unemployed can usually apply for assistance from the job center in the city where they are registered.
-Those who cannot or are not allowed to work turn to the social welfare office.
-There, you can apply in person, in writing or, in some cases, online.
+People who are unemployed can usually apply for social assistance from the Jobcenter in the city where they are registered.
+Those who cannot or are not allowed to work contact the social assistance office (Sozialamt).
+There, you can apply in person, written or, in some cases, online.
 In many cases, you will have to submit documents, such as your rental contract or bank statements.
 If you have any questions about the application process, we will be happy to advise you.
+Here you find information what you can do if you lost your job.

 Can I work while receiving social benefits?